-1Please note that this probemix is for In Vitro Diagnostic use (IVD) in the countries specified at the end of this product description.
-In all other countries, the product is for Research Use Only (RUO).
+Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
+In all other countries, the product is for research use only (RUO).

-Clinical background: Phenylketonuria (PKU), as well as the less severe forms of the condition (sometimes called variant PKU and non-PKU hyperphenylalaninemia), is an inborn error of metabolism characterised by hyperphenylalaninemia resulting from a deficiency of phenylalanine hydroxylase (98% of cases) or impaired synthesis or recycling of tetrahydrobiopterin (2% of cases) (Scriver and Kaufman 2001).
+Phenylketonuria (PKU), as well as the less severe forms of the condition (sometimes called variant PKU and non-PKU hyperphenylalaninemia), is an inborn error of metabolism characterised by hyperphenylalaninemia resulting from a deficiency of phenylalanine hydroxylase (98% of cases) or impaired synthesis or recycling of tetrahydrobiopterin (2% of cases) (Scriver and Kaufman 2001).
 Untreated PKU can lead to microcephaly, epilepsy, severe mental retardation and behavioural problems.
-More information on PKU is available on http://www.ncbi.nlm.nih.gov/books/NBK1504/.
+More information on PKU is available on http://www.ncbi.nlm.nih.gov/books/NBK1504/

 gene.
 Among these defects are deletions and duplications of complete exons, which are usually missed by standard sequence analysis.
 The MLPA technique can detect most of these deletions and duplications and therefore complements sequence analysis of the PAH

 Several partially conserved and possibly regulatory elements are located just upstream of PAH exon 1.
 These DNaseI hypersensitive sites have been described by Bristeau et al. (2001).
 Two probes are located in these upstream sequences (418 nt HSS3 and 154 nt HSS2).